LoneStamp/BlackMusic/README.md

 # Project Migration Notice

----
+### September 26, 2024
-This project has been moved to [BlackBlazent](https://github.com/BlackBlazent/BlackMusic-BlackBlazent.git) for continued development and maintenance.
+This project has been deprecated and moved to [BlackBlazent](https://github.com/BlackBlazent/BlackMusic-BlackBlazent.git) for continued development and maintenance.
 As a result, this repository has been archived and is no longer actively maintained.
 For the latest updates, contributions, and ongoing development, please visit the new repository under our organization account.

 <!--![Logo](https://github.com/LoneStamp/BlackMusic/blob/main/.github/public_assets/bmusic-banner.png)
 <br/>